-We often think of Hanukkah with latkes and dreidels, but this holiday of lights represents a significant day in the history of Judaism.
+While Hanukkah reminds us of latkes and dreidels, this holiday of lights represents a significant day in the history of Judaism.

 Read on to learn more about it, and how people worldwide still celebrate it today.

-Despite the strength of the opposing army, Judas Maccabee and his brothers led a successful rebellion that drove the Syrians out of Israel.
+Despite the opposing army's strength, Judas Maccabee and his brothers led a successful rebellion that drove the Syrians out of Israel.
 The Hebrew people then reclaimed the land from Antiochus and prioritized cleansing the temple.

 So even though Hanukkah is prominently celebrated as a Festival of Lights, this Jewish holiday also marks a time of political resilience in Israel's history.